samir-gandhi/pipeline-example-application/README.md

 The use cases and features shown in this repository are an implementation of the guidance provided from Ping Identity's [Terraform Best Practices](https://terraform.pingidentity.com/best-practices/) and [Getting Started with Configuration Promotion at Ping](https://terraform.pingidentity.com/getting-started/configuration-promotion/) documents.

+#### START HERE WITH FURTHER EDITS ####

-In this repository, the processes and features shown in a GitOps process of developing and delivering a new feature include:
+In this repository, the processes and features shown in a GitOps process of developing and delivering a new application include:

 - Feature Request Template
 - On-demand development environment deployment